huyng/pdrive/README.md

 pdrive is a browser-based document and file manager based on Python 3 and vue.js.
 If you need a quick way of browsing files on a remote server, this is the tool for you.

-You can use it as a pretty alternative to `python -m http.server`, or as simple interface into a remote network-attached-storage unit.
+You can use it as a pretty alternative to `python -m http.server` or as simple interface into a remote network-attached-storage unit.
 It's designed to combine the excellent usability of Google Drive with the benefits of having control over your own data.

 ![in mov](https://cloud.githubusercontent.com/assets/121183/21594148/018e5c90-d0d4-11e6-9464-74737d860b0b.gif)